hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/data/README.md

 - daily product sales;
 - daily PvE boss funnels by region and difficulty.

+A separate synthetic registration/login dataset is used for the user-level exact-day D7/D30 example.
+It is generated independently and is not linked to the six main scenario tables.

+- daily PvE boss funnels by region and difficulty.

+A separate synthetic registration/login dataset is used for the user-level exact-day D7/D30 example.
+It is generated independently and is not linked to the six main scenario tables.

 Gacha pulls, user-level transactions, individual combat logs, real product names, real incidents, and proprietary schemas are intentionally excluded.